-In the meadow at Lawson Park, looking out towards Coniston and Elterwater, Laure Prouvost had constructed a wooden cabin, in which she created a dark, mud coated room as the setting for the new video work presented here.
-The room is conceived as the living room of Prouvost’s fictional grandfather who is described as a conceptual artist and one of Schwitters’ close friends around the time of his death.
-Prouvost’s work draws upon the dual aspect of Schwitter’s work – his celebrated Merz works, as well as the conventional portraits and landscapes that he produced while in the Lake District.
-The room also suggests itself as a tearoom, as Schwitters propsed for the Merzbarn, inspired by Edith Thomas, Schwitters’s companion during his British years, who was nicknamed ‘Wantee’, due to her habit of saying, ‘want tea?’
+In the meadow at Lawson Park, looking out towards Coniston Water and Elterwater, Laure Prouvost had constructed a wooden cabin, in which she created a dark, mud coated room as the setting for the new video work presented here.
+The room was conceived as the living room of Prouvost’s fictional grandfather who is described as a conceptual artist and one of Schwitters’ close friends around the time of his death.
+Prouvost’s work draws upon the dual aspect of Schwitters' work – his celebrated Merz works, as well as the conventional portraits and landscapes that he produced while in the Lake District.
+The room also suggests itself as a tearoom, as Schwitters propsed for the Merzbarn, inspired by Edith Thomas, Schwitters’s companion during his British years, who was nicknamed ‘Wantee’, due to her habit of saying, ‘Want tea?’

-Prouvost combines a spoken narrative with filmed images to construct invented storylines that both seduce and disturb, while exposing the slippage between fiction and reality within the retelling of art history.
+Prouvost combined a spoken narrative with filmed images to construct invented storylines that both seduce and disturb, while exposing the slippage between fiction and reality within the retelling of art history.
 Here she is concerned with how an artist has little control over the way their work is perceived and used over time.